 Date of Authorship for this Version

 National Labor Relations Board, elections, labor

 Getman, Julius G.; Goldberg, Stephen B.; and Brett, Jeanne M., "Relationship Between Free Choice and Labor Board Doctrine: Differing Empirical Approaches" (1984).
 Faculty Scholarship Series.
-Paper 4399.
+4399.